This example places three Elementary Datetime widgets on a window, each of them exemplifying the widget's different usage.

 subobj_to the box indicated after the object indicated with

 after_.
 If after is not already in the box, results are undefined.
 After means either to the right of the indicated object or below it depending on orientation.

 In this and most examples we use pack_end by choice and practicality.
 In this part of the code we also make datetime visible.

-For our second datetime, we'll also set the size hints weight and align, but in this case, the fields year, month and date will be not visible, and thus displaying in our datetime the hour, minute and AM/PM.
+For our second datetime, we'll also set the size hints weight and align, but in this case, the filds YEAR, MONTH and DATE will be not visible, and thus displaying in our datetime the hour, minute and AM/PM.
 Finally we choose it's packing method and set the visibility of datetime to

 This example should look like: